 Summary

-Individuals who receive FTB (and/or their partners, if applicable) are prohibited from receiving FTB payments via instalments based on an estimate if they have an outstanding non-lodger debt as a result of a non-lodger decision.
+Individuals who receive FTB (and/or their partners, if applicable) are prohibited from receiving FTB payments via instalments based on an estimate of income if they have an outstanding non-lodger debt as a result of a non-lodger decision.
 The period of entitlement to which this applies is called the prohibition period.

 Non-lodger decision